 2. Creation of Supplementary Guidelines based on the analysis of the data, the researcher recommends that the most “appropriate” approach to new additions and infill construction in historic districts is one that unites both a contemporary architecture of its time and takes cues from surrounding historic fabric and context.

 Skerry, Alexandra D., "Interpreting the Standards: Design Professionals & Historicized Design" (2012).
-Historic Preservation.
-Paper 3.
+Historic Preservation Theses.
+3.